 Children in 4th-5th grade explore the Bible using the Connect curriculum.
 Connect takes tweens on a journey through the Old Testament and into the New Testament, exploring the connections between several stories each week.
 Children are given their very own Connect NRSV Bible to take home and bring each week to class.
 This Bible is one that we hope your child will highlight, write in, bring to Sunday School, dog-ear the corners of their favorite passages and take to camp.
 In other words, we hope that your child grows with this Bible during their formative tween and teen years.

 We have a wonderful collection of very talented Sunday school teachers.
 Teachers are volunteers from our parish that feel called to this ministry.
 Teachers teach in teams of two and are background checked.
 All teachers complete the course “Safeguarding God’s Children” provided by our Diocese.

-Twice yearly, the children and youth present a Children’s Play about a story of the Bible to the congregation during a worship service.
+Twice yearly, the children and youth present a Kid’s Play about a story of the Bible to the congregation during a worship service.
 Through the Children’s Play, the participants get a chance to exercise their ministry muscle by leading us in worship with potential to encounter a truly transformational experience.
 In the end, the children walk away from this experience intimately knowing a Bible story, which becomes THEIR story.
 When watching the drama we are all carried directly to heaven with the children’s story and singing.